COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 # Capstone Team 7 Logs

+## Week 7 (October 13 - 19)

+This week was our first real dive into backend development.
+After spending the past few weeks planning and documenting, we finally started building the core of the system: setting up the main functions, initializing the database, adding user consent handling, and creating the first version of the file parsing pipeline.
+The main goal was to lay a solid foundation so future milestones can build on a working backend

+---

+**Joaquin:** Focused on building the archive ingestion pipeline in `backend/src/scanner/parser.py`.
+Implemented path validation, zip handling, and traversal protection, while structuring results through `FileMetadata`, `ParseIssue`, and `ParseResult` dataclasses.
+Added clear error types (`UnsupportedArchiveError`, `CorruptArchiveError`) and a CLI tool in `scripts/parse_archive.py` for testing.
+Updated the `README.md` with setup and usage instructions for the new parser.

+**Jacob:**

+**Vlad:**

+**Aaron:**

+**Ohm:**

+**Samarth:**

 ## Week 6 (October 6 - 12)

 This week our focus was on getting our project setup in place and updating some of our main documents.
 We started by creating a GitHub Project to organize all our tasks and make progress tracking easier with its built-in burnup chart.